Once every four years, millions of sockeye salmon return home to Pacific Coast rivers

 doing simply by looking at the surrounding forest.

-It's hard to overstate the importance of this keystone species to trees, bears, eagles, and
+It's hard to overstate the importance of this keystone species to trees and wildlife, including

 When they begin migrating upstream, sockeye stop eating and drinking, and grow weak.